 Wand flower is reliably hardy in USDA Hardiness Zones 6 - 9, although it tends to be short-lived.
 During mild winters or with protection, it will survive in Zone 5.

-Height depends on which variety you grow, but most are about 24 - 30 in. (h) x 20 - 36 in. (w).
+The height of guara plants depends on which variety you grow, but most are about 24 - 30 inches (h) x 20 - 36 inches (w).
 Most of the height is from the flower stems and some varieties can even reach 5 ft.

 Gaura can bloom from late spring through fall.
 Deadheading helps prolong the bloom period and makes the plants look fresher, but they will continue blooming for weeks without any effort on your part.

 With its airy appearance and self-seeding tendency, gaura is a natural for cottage gardens.
-It works well as contrast against dense shrubs as well as bolder, larger flowered plants, like coneflower, poppies and lupines.
-I'm also fond of it paired with dark purple leaved Heuchera.
+It works well as a contrast against dense shrubs as well as bolder, larger flowered plants, like coneflower, poppies, and lupines.
+An arresting combination is Guara paired with dark purple leaved Heuchera.

 Don't forget about containers.
 A pot of just gaura is a great choice for the front steps, making an attractive greeting without obscuring the entry.